Home Our Team How We Work Patents Brands Technology Anti-Trust News Events How to find us

 Validity

 One of the standard defences for a company that has been sued for patent infringement is to say that the patent is invalid and should not have been granted.
 This involves proving that the invention is not new, or that it lacks an inventive step, in the sense that it was obvious to a person of appropriate skill in the relevant technical field.
-For further information on the legal grounds for challenging the validity of a patent, click here
+For further information on the legal grounds for challenging the validity of a patent, please contact the head of our Dispute Resolution team, Duncan Curley.

 [ Site Map ]